splunk/observability-workshop/content/en/scenarios/optimize_monitoring/_index.md

 In this workshop, we'll explore:

 * How to standardize data collection and tags using **OpenTelemetry**.
 * How to reuse content across teams.
-* How to improve timeliness of alerts.
+* How to improve timelines of alerts.
-* How to correlate infrastructure metics and logs.
+* How to correlate infrastructure metrics and logs.

 {{% notice title="Tip" style="primary"  icon="lightbulb" %}}
 The easiest way to navigate through this workshop is by using: